 The only real problem you may face is if your buyer gets cold feet.
 That issue can usually be easily overcome with a minor reduction in final sales price.

 Appealing a Low Appraisal

 Appraisal rules are set up in a way that is meant to ensure the seller has no influence over the outcome.
 The bank underwriter wants to keep appraisals independent to make sure they’re not overpaying for the property their funding a loan on.

 That’s why pleading with the bank is not always possible if your appraisal is low.
 You can, however, ask the buyer or buyer’s agent to ask the bank about appraisal appeal rules.
-If there isn't an appraisal appeal, here's what you can expect.
+You can likely appeal the appraisal but there’s no guarantee the bank will take your valuation.

 If you’re having low appraisal problems, it most likely means your home has too high of a listing price.
 That means adjusting your price accordingly, or finding another realtor who can accurately set your price and negotiate with buyers so you can get the best deal possible.